RominaShin/High-Utility-Itemset-Mining/README.md

-# Top-K High Utility Itemset Mining
+# B. Sc. thesis: Top-K High Utility Itemset Mining

 <p>
   High utility itemsets are sets of items having a high utility or profit in a